BYE-LAWS AND RULES OF THE SCOTTISH BADMINTON UNION

 3.2 The Emergency Committee

-The Emergency Committee shall consist of the Chairperson, Company Secretary, Finance Director, Chief Executive and Chairperson of any Committee as appropriate to the particular business of the meeting.
+The Emergency Committee shall consist of the Chairperson, President, Company Secretary, Finance Director, Chief Executive and Chairperson of any Committee as appropriate to the particular business of the meeting.
 The Company Secretary shall act as chair.
 The quorum shall be three.

 The Emergency Committee shall have power to deal with all matters of an urgent nature which may arise between meetings of the Management Committee or Board.